Appearance

 | Lit | — | — | — | — | — | ❌ no maintained CM6 wrapper exists |

-The wedge here is narrower than the TipTap or FullCalendar story — most frameworks do have a CM6 wrapper — but it is real on three fronts: Lit (no wrapper at all), Angular (the dominant @ctrl/ngx-codemirror, ~37k/wk, is still CodeMirror 5 — moving to CM6 means switching to a niche package with <1k/wk), and Vue (the most-downloaded vue-codemirror hasn't shipped since 2022; the maintained path is the lesser-known vue-codemirror6).
+The case for Rozie is narrower here than in the TipTap or FullCalendar landscape, since most frameworks do have a CM6 wrapper, but it is real on three fronts.
+Lit has no wrapper at all.
+On Angular, the dominant @ctrl/ngx-codemirror (~38k/wk) is still CodeMirror 5, and moving to CM6 means switching to a niche package with <1k/wk.
+On Vue, the most-downloaded vue-codemirror hasn't shipped since 2022; the maintained path is the lesser-known vue-codemirror6.
 Solid's solid-codemirror is a primitives toolkit rather than a turnkey component.
-Above all, none of them offers the same surface across frameworks.
+And none of them offers the same surface across frameworks.

 Feature matrix